-With offices in Annapolis, employment law attorney Joyce E. Smithey represents employers and employees throughout Maryland in claims under the Equal Pay Act.
-She has extensive experience in matters before the Equal Employment Opportunity Commission (EEOC) and in both state and federal court.
+With offices in Annapolis, employment law attorney Joyce E. Smithey and her team represent employers and employees throughout Maryland in claims under the Equal Pay Act.
+They have extensive experience in matters before the Equal Employment Opportunity Commission (EEOC) and in both state and federal court.

 The Equal Pay Act is a federal law that prohibits wage discrimination based upon an employee’s gender.
 It is part of the Fair Labor Standards Act (FLSA), and it is administered by the Equal Employment Opportunity Commission (EEOC).
 However, while employees have the option to file charges under the Equal Pay Act with the EEOC, they also have the right to proceed directly with Equal Pay Act claims in court.